rafal-r/airr-react/README.md

 ## React Component's life-cycles

 You can use all well known React's life-cycles methods when extending airr-react's components.
-Only when using `componentDidMount` in the class that extends `SceneWrapper` you must also invoke super's method like:
+Only when using `componentDidMount` in the class that extends `Scene` you must also invoke super's method like:

 ```javascript
   componentDidMount() {